Nicholas Ashton

 In 1984 he studied sculpture at St. Martin’s School of Art.
 Here his preoccupation with working from the body as a ‘way in’ to the understanding of corporeality and the translation of physicality into sculpture resulted in some dynamic work literally hacked into existence by means of primitive tools and techniques including splitting the material with steel wedges and hammers, and cutting and shaping the forms using an axe or an adze.

 He went on to develop a painting style characterised by an expressionist and emotional use of paint as a plastic material.
-He currently lives in London and his recent paintings are a response to the beauty of the natural environment, its colour, light and how it coexists within the post-industrial landscape.
+He currently lives in London and his recent paintings are a response to the beauty of the natural environment, its colour, light and how it coexists within the post-industrial landscape and the stories it has to tell.